Postdoctoral research associate: Machine learning and the physics of battery degradation

 Fixed-term: The funds for this post are available for 36 months in the first instance.

 We invite applications for a Postdoctoral Research Associate position in the Department of Physics with Dr Alpha Lee's research group.
-The position is funded for up to 36 months by the EPSRC and this position can be taken up from 1st February 2018 or soon after.
-This project is a part of the fast start project on battery degradation within the Faraday Challenge (a large consortium between Cambridge, Glasgow, UCL, Imperial, Liverpool, Manchester, Newcastle, Southampton and Warwick with 25 investigators).
+The position is funded for up to 36 months by the EPSRC and this position can be taken up from 1st March 2018.
+This project is a part of the Faraday Challenge fast start project on battery degradation (a large consortium led by Professor Clare Grey between Cambridge, Glasgow, UCL, Imperial, Liverpool, Manchester, Newcastle, Southampton and Warwick with 25 investigators).

-Candidates should have (or be about to obtain) a PhD in physical/theoretical chemistry, physics, engineering, machine learning or related disciplines.
+Candidates should have (or be about to obtain) a PhD in physical chemistry, physics, machine learning, applied mathematics or a closely related discipline.
 They should have a proven track record in research and publications in areas related to this project described above.
 Knowledge in machine learning and/or electrochemistry is an advantage but not required.
 Applicants will be expected to work in an interdisciplinary environment and interact with a team of scientists with a wide range of expertise in materials science and electrochemistry.

 To apply online for this vacancy, please click on the 'Apply' button below.
 This will route you to the University's Web Recruitment System, where you will need to register an account (if you have not already) and log in before completing the online application form.